JAVA Interview Questions

 Answer: Java Vector class is internally synchronized and ArrayList is not.

-When should the method invokeLater()be used?
+Question: When should the method invokeLater()be used?

 Answer: This method is used to ensure that Swing components are updated through the event-dispatching thread.